-To achieve true mains pressure operation, the cold water line to the water heater should be the same size or bigger than the hot water line from the water heater.
-The minimum recommended hot pipe size is DN20.
+To achieve true mains pressure operation, the cold water line to the water heater should be the same size or bigger than the tempered water and hot water lines from the water heater.
+The minimum recommended tempered pipe and hot pipe sizes are DN20.